comus3/GJF/README.md

 - Ensure all setup steps are completed correctly to avoid errors.
 - Have fun using the tool, and may you land a job swiftly!

 **Disclaimer:** Use this tool responsibly and in compliance with applicable laws and regulations.
-The authors are not responsible for any misuse or unintended consequences.
+The author is not responsible for any misuse or unintended consequences.